What is Direct Store Delivery (DSD) distribution? Pt. 1 of 2

 - National Holidays: no more running out of cranberry sauce on Thanksgiving!

-Even the most robust inventory forecasting and slickest of traditional supply chains can’t always deal with such surges.
-Plus, if retail learned anything from the year of 2020, it’s that consumer patterns can be unpredictable.
+Even the most robust inventory forecasting and slickest of traditional supply chains can’t always deal with demand surges.
+Plus, if retail learned anything from recent years, it’s that consumer patterns can be unpredictable.
 No matter how prepared you think you are.

 That’s why DSD is a game changer.
 Getting groceries sent directly from brand owners to the store ensures that the customer always has exactly what they want, whenever they want it.